 Underpinned by positive psychology, REACH is unique to Compass Fostering and supports both carers and children in making the most of fostering.

-That’s why we support every carer to build your strengths and develop true resilience.
+That’s why we support every foster parent to build your strengths and develop true resilience.
 You’ll learn how to bounce back when things go wrong and nurture a connection with your foster child that will last through the good and the bad.

 One of our foster carers, Alison, learnt the value of resilience when her family of five accepted a foster child into their home for the first time.
 “Nothing could have prepared me for the little boy of just four years old who came to live with us,” she says.